 Use Graphics Processor to Accelerate Computation: Enable to improve the interactivity of Warp and Puppet Warp previews

 Use OpenCL: Enable to accelerate the new Blur Gallery filters, Smart Sharpen, Select Focus Area, or Image Size with Preserve Details selected (Note: OpenCL is available only on newer graphics cards that support OpenCL v1.1 or later.)

 Anti-alias Guides and Paths: Allows the graphics processor to smooth the edges of drawn guides and paths

-30-bit Display (Windows® only): Allows Photoshop to display 30-bit data directly to screen on video cards that support it
+30-bit Display: Allows Photoshop to display 30 bit data directly on monitors with 30 bit support

-Running Photoshop under virtual machines (VMs) is not tested extensively nor officially supported because of known issues with features that rely on the graphics processor in VM environments.
+Running Photoshop under virtual machines, or VMs, is not tested extensively nor officially supported because of known issues with features that rely on the graphics processor in VM environments.